Chevrolet Malibu: Reception

-In a March 2012 comparison test by Car and Driver, the “light electrification" Chevrolet Malibu Eco hybrid came in sixth place out of six cars.
+In a March 2012 comparison test by Car and Driver, the "light electrification" Chevrolet Malibu Eco hybrid came in sixth place out of six cars.
 The Eco is not a Malibu LS, LT, or LTZ.
 The Malibu Eco was criticized for its reduced wheelbase, causing a 0.8" reduction in legroom for back seat passengers.
 The interior was also criticized for being disappointing and cramped.
 The ride, however, was said to be smooth and quiet, with the only problem being the stiff steering.

-The 2014 Chevrolet Malibu received the highest score in its class from J.D.
-Power's 2014 Initial Quality Study.
-The IQS study "examines problems experienced by vehicle owners during the first 90 days of ownership."
+The 2014 Malibu received the highest score in its class from J.D.
+Power's 2014 Initial Quality Study, which "examines problems experienced by vehicle owners during the first 90 days of ownership."